top of page

 What is hedge accounting?
 It is the way institutions record in their financial statements the change in gains or losses from the revaluation of derivatives.
 Derivatives used for hedging are designated for accounting purposes as a hedge of either assets or liabilities.
 A hedge of fixed-rate assets or liabilities is considered a fair value hedge, or a hedge of the variability in the value of those assets or liabilities.
 A hedge of floating-rate assets or liabilities is considered a cash flow hedge, or a hedge of the variability in the cash flows from those assets or liabilities.

 So why aren’t more institutions hedging assets?
-After the global financial crisis in 2009, interest rates have fallen to historic lows.
-As the economy has recovered, the borrower appetite for more favorable credit terms and lower interest payments has followed suit, particularly with fixed-rate mortgages.
+After the global financial crisis in 2009, interest rates fell to historic lows.
+As the economy recovered, the borrower appetite for more favorable credit terms and lower interest payments followed suit, particularly with fixed-rate mortgages.
 This burgeoning demand for fixed-rate loans has ballooned institutional asset balances, and IRR along with it.

-But thanks to our friends at FASB, hedging the fair value of fixed-rate assets was a bear.
-Among other things, they required fair value hedgers to do the following:
+It wasn’t too long ago when hedging the fair value of fixed-rate assets was a bear.
+Thanks to our friends at FASB, and among other things, fair value hedgers were required to do the following:

-• Test homogeneity by proving the value of individual loans in a portfolio changed by no more than +/- 1% to 2% from the value change of the entire portfolio.
+Test homogeneity (also known as the “Similar Assets” test) by proving the value of individual loans in a portfolio changed by no more than +/- 1% to 2% from the value change of the entire portfolio.

-If by some stroke of luck an institution graduated from the homogeneity test, it almost always failed the effectiveness assessment.
+If by some stroke of luck an institution graduated from the Similar Assets test, it almost always failed the effectiveness assessment.
 Hedge effectiveness was measured by comparing the value of a loan portfolio with that of a hedging instrument.
-As you can imagine, the loan portfolio value is embedded with credit risk and prepayment assumptions that simply don’t exist within the value of an interest rate swap, for example, or at least not in the same way.
+As you can imagine, the loan portfolio value includes both credit risk and prepayment assumptions that simply don’t exist within, for example, the value of an interest rate swap, or at least not in the same way.
 Needless to say, the results were abysmal and there was very little traction for fair value hedging within financial institutions.
-Enter the unsung hero FASB…to the rescue!?
+Enter the unsung hero – FASB…to the rescue!?

 Hedge Accounting and the Last of Layer method

-FASB issued an update in 2017 that has transformed the way financial institutions hedge IRR on the balance sheet.
-Known in the industry as Accounting Standards Update 2017-12, or the “ASU,” it introduced a new method for measuring IRR and accounting for hedges of prepayable fixed-rate loans.
-This new method is called Last of Layer.
-Put simply, it allows financial institutions to hedge the value of their fixed-rate loans with greater predictability.
+FASB issued an update in August 2017 that has transformed the way financial institutions hedge IRR on the balance sheet.
+Known in the industry as Accounting Standards Update (“ASU”) 2017-12, it introduced a new method for measuring IRR and accounting for hedges of prepayable fixed-rate assets, initially called the Last of Layer method.
+FASB then updated this methodology in March 2022 through ASU 2022-01 by providing greater clarity to users and adjusting the name to Portfolio Layer (“PL”) method.
+Put simply, ASU 2017-12 and 2022-01 (collectively the “ASUs”) allow financial institutions to hedge the value of their fixed-rate assets with greater ease and predictability.

-For financial institutions with meaningful exposure to fixed-rate credit, the LoL method achieves three key objectives: 1) protects the value of their capital, 2) mitigates duration risk in the assets, and 3) reduces income statement volatility caused by mark-to-market gains and losses from the periodic revaluation of derivatives.
+For financial institutions with meaningful exposure to fixed-rate assets, the PL method achieves three key objectives: 1) protects the value of their capital, 2) mitigates duration risk in assets, and 3) reduces income statement volatility caused by mark-to-market gains and losses from the periodic revaluation of derivatives.

-The LoL method can be distilled into three key pieces: hedging a partial-term, targeting a principal amount, and designating the benchmark interest rate.
+The PL method can be distilled into three key pieces: 1) hedging a partial-term, 2) targeting a principal amount, and 3) designating the benchmark interest rate.
 Each of these pieces is necessary to achieve an effective fair value hedge.
-The ensuing section will cover all three parts and address the benefits relative to ‘pre-ASU’ fair value hedge accounting.
+The ensuing section will cover all three parts and address the benefits relative to ‘pre-2017’ fair value hedge accounting.

-For ease of explanation, we will assume an institution desires to hedge a $50M portfolio of 30-year fixed-rate mortgage loans (the “hedged pool”) with a 10-year, 10M notional pay-fixed, receive-float interest rate swap (the “Swap”).
+For ease of explanation, we will assume an institution desires to hedge a $50M portfolio of 30-year fixed-rate mortgage loans (the “hedged pool”) with the following derivatives:

 Hedging a partial term

-Under the ASU, institutions can hedge a partial term.
-Meaning, users can choose to hedge 10 years of IRR.
+Under the ASUs, institutions can hedge a partial term.
+Meaning, users can choose to hedge, for example, 10 years (and/or seven years, five years) of IRR.
 This partial term designation is an important distinction to make, especially when the term-to-maturity of each individual loan with the hedged pool is 10 years or greater.
 The implication is that changes in value of the hedged pool are only evaluated based on cash flows going out 10 years instead of 30.
 Thus, we’re removing 20 years-worth of duration, convexity, time value and other sources of ineffectiveness from the equation.
-This makes quantitative tests of portfolio homogeneity and hedge effectiveness far more palatable for institutions pursuing fair value hedge accounting, which results in a more effective hedge relationship.
+This makes quantitative tests of Similar Assets and hedge effectiveness far more palatable for institutions pursuing fair value hedge accounting, which results in a more effective hedge relationship.

 Targeting a principal amount

-The frustrating reality when hedging consumer loans is that they’re often prepayable without penalty.
-In other words, the amount of principal outstanding is dynamic at any given time due scheduled prepayments, unanticipated paydowns, borrower defaults, refinancings and other factors.
+The frustrating reality when hedging consumer loans, or fixed-rate investments generally, is that they’re often prepayable without penalty.
+In other words, the amount of principal outstanding is dynamic at any given time due to scheduled prepayments, unanticipated paydowns, borrower defaults, refinancings and other factors.
 It’s a moving target.

-We hope to clear this step with flying colors, which means the prepayment analysis shows us there is sufficient principal throughout the life of the hedge.
+Users hope to clear this step with flying colors, meaning, the prepayment analysis shows that there is sufficient principal throughout the life of the hedge.
 If it doesn’t work and the analysis indicates projected principal deficiencies, we have a few options on how to proceed.
-Assuming the hedge has not been executed, we can lower our hedge ratio from 20% ($10M divided by $50M) by 1) reducing the notional on the Swap or 2) adding more loans to the hedged pool.
-Assuming the hedge has already been executed, we can attempt to sustain the hedge relationship by incorporating the amount of the anticipated principal reduction into the effectiveness assessment and if it passes, we move forward, or we can de-designate the current hedge and re-designate the Swap to a new pool of loans.
+Assuming the hedge has not been executed, we can lower the hedge ratio from 60% ($30M divided by $50M) by 1) reducing the notional on the Swap or 2) adding more loans to the hedged pool.
+Now, if we flip the script and assume the hedges have already been executed, we can attempt to sustain the hedge relationship by incorporating the amount of the anticipated principal reduction into the effectiveness assessment and if it passes, we move forward, or we can de-designate the current hedge and re-designate the Swap to a new pool of loans.

-If it does work and prepayment analysis shows that we’re in the clear, the ASU allows us to remove prepayment assumptions entirely from the valuation process and hedge effectiveness assessment (it also benefits our consideration of homogeneity, which I will get into later…).
-This reflects the LoL methodology's namesake as institutions can presume that this targeted principal amount is the "last layer" affected by prepayment events.
+If it does work and prepayment analysis shows that we’re in the clear, the new accounting guidance allows us to remove prepayment assumptions entirely from the valuation process and hedge effectiveness assessment (it also benefits our consideration of homogeneity, which will be addressed later…).
+This reflects the PL methodology's namesake as institutions can presume that this principal amount relates solely to the targeted "layers," which we have proven to be unaffected by prepayment events.

 Designating a benchmark interest rate

 What is in a coupon for fixed-rate loans?
-For some institutions, there is a central nervous system known casually as a support desk that calculates its funding costs to determine a “hurdle rate.”
+For some institutions, there is a central nervous system, or support desk, that calculates funding costs to determine its “hurdle” rate.
 This hurdle rate is disseminated throughout the institution so that consumer lenders, commercial lenders, equipment financiers, derivative marketers and others with credit-related responsibilities can have a sense for the minimum lending rate and what their margin will look like.
-Other entities may simply begin with a risk-free forward rate or yield curve that correlates with their funding sources and then they layer spread surcharges on that risk-free rate such as market duration spreads and customer credit spreads.
+Other entities may simply begin with a risk-free forward rate or yield curve (e.g., the 10-year US Treasury Rate) that correlates with their funding sources and then they layer spread surcharges on that risk-free rate such as market duration spreads and customer credit spreads.
 In any case, fixed-rates identified at an individual loan level can vary greatly when, for example, they have differing credit risk factors or maturities.
 Historically, these differences have contributed meaningfully to failed hedge accounting relationships.

-The ASU allows users to identify, as the hedged risk, the benchmark rate component of the contractual coupon cash flows of the hedged pool.
-In other words, embedded in the fixed rate of every loan is a benchmark component that can be designated for fair value hedge accounting purposes.
+In either case – fixed-rate loans or fixed-income securities – the ASUs allow users to identify, as the hedged risk, the benchmark rate component of the contractual coupon cash flows of the hedged pool.
+In other words, embedded in the fixed rate of every asset is a benchmark component that can be designated for fair value hedge accounting purposes.
 If the index underlying the floating-rate leg of the Swap was the Effective Federal Funds rate, we could designate the break-even coupon of the Swap as the benchmark rate being hedged.
-In this way, the benchmark rate is presumed to be the same for every single loan within the hedged pool.
+In this way, the benchmark rate is presumed to be the same for every single asset within the hedged pool.

-Designating prepayable, fixed-rate loans in this way helps reduce the burden of homogeneity.
-In fact, the ASU allows users to qualitatively assert that the loan pool is homogenous provided the LoL method has been employed and all parts – hedging partial term, targeting principal amount, and designating benchmark rate – have been documented accordingly.
-No need for an arbitrary and painful homogeneity test!
+Designating prepayable, fixed-rate loans or investments in this way helps reduce the burden of the Similar Assets test.
+In fact, the ASU allows users to qualitatively assert that the loan pool is homogenous provided the PL method has been employed and all parts – hedging partial term, targeting principal amount, and designating benchmark rate – have been documented accordingly.
+No need for an arbitrary and painful Similar Assets test!
 Hedge effectiveness is also made easier by removing fussy prepayment speed inputs from the valuation process, resulting in more favorable effectiveness outcomes.
-In summary, by applying the LoL method, users can more easily qualify for hedge accounting and establish more effective hedge relationships.
+In summary, by applying the PL method, users can more easily qualify for hedge accounting and establish more effective hedge relationships.

-The LoL method is not for the faint of heart.
+The PL method is not for the faint of heart.
 This accounting guidance is dense and complicated even from the perspective of savvy hedge accounting consultants and/or risk practitioners, let alone the average CPA.
-Let HedgeStar be your guide and help you navigate the complexities of ASU 2017-12 and benefit from this groundbreaking standard.
+Let HedgeStar be your guide and help you navigate the complexities of ASU 2017-12 and ASU 2022-01, and benefit from these groundbreaking standards.

 Talk to a HedgeStar expert today!